abdelali221/ArduiPong/README.md

 # Disclamer :

-This program was tested and designed for TeraTerm 5 and HyperTerminal, if you use the Arduino IDE integrated Serial Monitor it WON'T WORK.
+This program was tested and designed for TeraTerm 5, HyperTerminal and PuTTY, if you use the Arduino IDE integrated Serial Monitor it WON'T WORK.

 # Controls :